The Brighton Toy and Model Index:About

 - 2016 – Dollhouse furniture and miniatures

 - Having a paid staff member allowed the number of content pages and images to expand to nearly 5000+5000, and the number of monthly visitors to increase, to over 8,000/ month.
 An initiative was started to expand coverage of dollhouses and dollhouse miniatures (an area that the Index had previously somewhat neglected), and it was decided to rebrand the index as a resource in its own right.

 Editing access is currently reserved for museum personnel.

 As of September 2016, the new logo theme for the project is the "Glass Marble".

 A glass marble is a toy whose surface literally reflects the world around it.

 The Index has a different approach to most existing catalogue image archival projects:

 While we do scan full pages from catalogues, our current focus is on individual products rather than on producing facsimile catalogues in PDF format.
 We crop out individual items and (depending on the "value" of the image) sometimes apply quite severe processing and editing to try to get as close back to the original artist's artwork.
 We often paint out background paper textures, and if images and text are separated on the page, crop to the image and then reposition the corresponding text beneath or alongside.
 The result is not always a traditional, literal, warts-and-all "archival" scan, but we find that this approach is better suited for the web - with single-item images we can embed more intensive and specific embedded metadata, and can upload images with a higher resolution than is typically used for "full-page" archives.
 Where the source material is available, a page on a product might include two or three different catalogue images from different years, showing "at a glance" the product's evolution in terms of detailing, description and price.

-This approach is more labour-intensive than just scanning a full catalogue and dumping the images into a PDF file, but we feel that the extra utility is worth it.
+This approach is more labour-intensive than just scanning a full catalogue and dumping the images into a PDF file, but we feel that the "added value" is worth it.